Our gift recommendations to give a lover who loves wine

-From a known and popular producer, this top of the line, well-made wine from the tiny Chalk Hill appellation is a wine certain to please anyone on your list especially women.
+From a known and popular producer, this top-of-the-line, well-made wine from the tiny Chalk Hill appellation is a wine certain to please anyone on your list especially women.
 Face it…a lot of us never gave up liking Chardonnay and now well-crafted examples of this varietal are better than ever.
-Stone fruit aromas with touches of citrus and almond on the nose with creamy but balanced flavors of lemon meringue and crème brulee.
+Stone fruit aromas with touches of citrus and almond on the nose with creamy but balanced flavors of lemon meringue and crème brûlée.
 Perfect with seafood and a cream sauce or pair with Gruyere cheese.
 At $42, a nice mid-priced wine.
-Or give the gift of a membership to the Foley Food and Wine Society for year of wine experiences.
+Or give the gift of a membership to the Foley Food and Wine Society for a year of wine experiences.
 Foleyfoodandwinesociety.com

 The lineup of Sagrantino di Montefalco wines

-These Italian wines are made from the Sagrantino grape, a native variety of Montefalco and one of Italy’s oldest grapes.
-A very careful cultivation process is required in order to enhance power and uniqueness of this wine and to ensure the right balance and elegance.
+These Italian wines are made from the Sagrantino grape.
+It’s a native variety of Montefalco and one of Italy’s oldest grapes.
+A very careful cultivation process is required in order to enhance power and uniqueness of this wine.
+And to ensure the right balance and elegance.
 Very high quality farming system is adopted in the vineyard, with small, flavorful yields, well below the ones permitted by the regulations.
 Perfect with roasted meats and pasta and truly unique gift. viaswine.com/wineries/colpetrone/

-This single vineyard Pinot Noir from the new and heralded Petaluma Gap appellation is everything a Pinot should be.
+This single-vineyard Pinot Noir from the new and heralded Petaluma Gap appellation is everything a Pinot should be.
 From a growing area that is cooled by fog throughout the morning then warmed by the sun in the afternoon only to cool down again at night for a balanced, long growing season.
-Aromas of blackberry and dark fruit with flavors of spice and berry cobbler and a long, beautiful finish.
+It offers aromas of blackberry and dark fruit with flavors of spice and berry cobbler and a long, beautiful finish.
 Pair with osso buco, roasts or brie cheese.
 I suggest a magnum as a gift and the 2014 is tasting spectacularly now. $150 trombettawines.com

-From long-time producers (over 90 years), this Cabernet Sauvignon is such a value, give a case or mix it with some of their renowned Zinfandels.
-Aromas or dark, rich berries and dried herbs are followed by flavors of blackberry and hints of Italian spice.
-Among our gifts for the wine lover, this one is a true value at only $20.
+From long-time producers (over 90 years), this Cabernet Sauvignon is such a value.
+Give a case or mix it with some of their renowned Zinfandels.
+Aromas are of dark, rich berries and dried herbs are followed by flavors of blackberry and hints of Italian spice.
+Among our gifts for the wine lover, this one is incredibly well priced at only $20.
 (This is what come from having vineyards in the family for so long you can produce Saturday night quality at Tuesday night prices.)
-Pair with steak or parmeson cheese.
-Pedroncelli.com
+Pair this luscious Cab with steak or parmesan cheese.
+Pedroncelli.com.

 FREE APHRODISIAC NEWSLETTER